by Tim Isbell (#charity, #donate, #retirement)

 I want to be clear that I am writing about when we are delinquent on paying our bills - meaning we are behind on the payment schedule.
 As you read this section, keep in mind Jesus' teaching, "... if you are presenting a sacrifice at the altar in the Temple and you suddenly remember that someone has something against you, leave your sacrifice there at the altar.
 Go and be reconciled to that person.
 Then come and offer your sacrifice to God."
 (Matthew 5.23-24, NLT)

 Whether you can renegotiate the terms or not, elevate delinquent debts to first priority - pay them before you contribute to charity.
-Christians need to operate as if all the facts are known to their lenders - whether they are or not.
-It is a terrible witness when our lenders discover that we, who claim to follow Christ, are diverting their money to a charity!
+Christians need to operate as if their lenders know all the facts - whether they do or not.
+It is a terrible witness when lenders discover that we, who claim to follow Christ, divert their money to a charity!
 We must allow our lenders to make their own donations!
 So let's clean up our delinquencies before donating our lenders' money to charity.

 This is always welcome news to delinquent debtors until they realize that the only honorable way to do this is to make significant financial sacrifices to clean up our delinquencies as rapidly as possible.
 I mean we need to make sacrifices like: terminate cable, quit visiting Starbucks, stop dining out, postpone the new laptop or video game, delay new clothes, repair the car instead of replacing it, put a hold on vacation plans, and so on.
 It is a breach of Christian integrity to make such purchases using money that belongs to our lenders.
 So let's put our donations on hold while we ruthlessly adjust our spending until we get current on our debts.